kdeary/indago/README.md

 		// Custom analytics properties
 		imageFolderSize: 0 // Example property
 	},

-	analyticsRoute: '/_debug', // Route to expose the analytics dashboard on.
+	// Path to save analytics data
-	savePath: __dirname + '/analytics.json', // Path to save analytics data
+	savePath: __dirname + '/analytics.json',

+	// How fast the IPs should be cleared.
+	// Should be the average session length.
+Defaults to 10 minutes
+	clearIPsInterval: 10 * 60000,

+	// This string is displayed next to the login prompt on some browsers.
+	realm: 'example analytics',

 	authentication: { // Defaults to false for no dashboard route authentication
 		// Choose only one method of dashboard authentication:
 		// 1.
 Username and Password